dzknj/REACT-API/README.md

 - Open your favorite browser
 - navigate to **_localhost:1234_**
 - Enter a City name, and crime level, such as high, or low.

 ###Editing a city
 - click the edit button next to the city you wish to edit
 - enter new information for city Name and/or crime Level
 - click save city
 - _CONGRATULATIONS!!!_ you have just updated the databse!

 ###Deleting a City
--click the Delete button
+- click the Delete button
--Good job.
+- Good job.
 You did great!

 ###Other Information
 In case you choose to edit any of the files in this app, keep in mind that both